FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

 Features in Courses
 -------------------

-	 Click on the Courses link located at the navigation bar.
+	 Click on the Courses link on the navigation bar.

 	 .. image:: ../images/course_features.jpg